Broaden your ResU experience by participating in student groups.

 ResU-United Nations Association (UNA)

-ResU is very pleased to announce that is officially a chapter of the United Nations Association, an opportunity only given to two other schools in the Chicagoland area.
+ResU-UNA is an official a chapter of the United Nations Association (UNA), an opportunity only given to two other schools in the Chicagoland area.
 ResU-UNA will help students understand their role in global health and prepare them with the skills and knowledge to advocate for global health issues.
 For more information, please email RESU-UNA@resu.edu.

 Your elected ResU-UNA officials include: